folio-org/deprecated-mod-acquisitions-postgres/README.md

  - Purchase Order Lines
  - Vendor

+**Important Note** that the raml-module-builder currently assumes JSONB tables in PostgreSQL

 Can be run in both embedded postgres mode or with a regular postgres DB server

 instructions: